myng15/arxiv-llm-rag-research-assistant/README.md

 - Storage of multimodal summaries in ChromaDB

-- Construction of multimodal prompts for GPT-4o-mini and RAG pipeline with LangChain
+- Construction of multimodal prompts for GPT-4o-mini and of RAG pipeline using LangChain

 ## Fine-tuning LLMs for Domain-/Language-Specific Generation